TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 *  -s clean (clean*)
 * ...

+Dispatchers:

+*  -s npm -- `[npm command]`
+*  -s composer -- `[composer command]`

 Additional setup
 ================

-Be sure to exclude the :file:`typo3temp` directory from indexing in your IDE (e.g. PhpStorm) before starting the acceptance tests.
+Be sure to exclude the :file:`typo3temp` and :file:`.cache` directory from indexing in your IDE (e.g. PhpStorm) before starting the acceptance tests.

+Also, if you are using `DDEV` for example with `Mutagen` performing filesystem synchronization, it is vital that you configure the `typo3temp` and `.cache` directory to be excluded in your file :file:`.ddev/mutagen/mutagen.yml` like this:

+..  code-block:: yaml

+    sync:
+      defaults:
+        mode: "two-way-resolved"
+        stageMode: "neighboring"
+        ignore:
+          paths:
+            # ...
+            - "typo3temp/"
+            - "public/typo3temp"
+            - ".cache"
+            # ...

+Due to the testing framework and involved components like PHPstan, PHPUnit and Composer writing many, many small files this can make your tests several HUNDREDS percent slower, especially on macOS.

 Examples
 ========